colinleach/r_concepts/concepts/conditionals/about.md

 `ifelse()` takes exactly three parameters: boolean clause, value if `TRUE`, value if `FALSE`.

 Vector inputs are acceptable, and then a vector output is produced.
+In this case, ensure both branches result in the same type (`mode`) of data: numeric, character, boolean, etc.
 This will be covered in the `vector-functions` concept.